Flying After Brexit

 The European Health Insurane Card gives EU citizens the right to receive medical attention under the same conditions as citizens native to the country you are visiting.
 If there is a deal, British citizens will continue to get healthcare provided by the state in the EU if you have a EHIC card.

-However, after octubre 31 2019, if the UK leaves the European Union without a deal, British citizens may lose the right to use their EHIC to access healthcare in European countries.
+However, after 31 enero 2020, if the UK leaves the European Union without a deal, British citizens may lose the right to use their EHIC to access healthcare in European countries.
 The government is still in negotiations about what may replace it, however, it is thought that travellers will still be able to use their card until 2020.
 You should ensure that you are covered with appropriate health insurance in any situation before travelling.

 How will Brexit affect American travellers?

 So far, it is expected that travel from the US and Canada to Britain and the EU will remain largely unchanged.
 This is due to the fact that Britain has never been part of the Schengen region and passengers already have to go through passport control between Britain and other European nations.
-However, non-EU citizens travelling to the UK and between the UK and mainland Europe may want to prepare for delays, especially if Britain leave the EU without a deal in octubre 2019.
+However, non-EU citizens travelling to the UK and between the UK and mainland Europe may want to prepare for delays, especially if Britain leave the EU without a deal in enero 2020.

 How will Brexit affect Border control?